emtalen/bmi_react/README.md

 - As a user
 In order to know what value that BMI index has
-I would like to be presented with the message explaning the index
+I would like to be presented with the message explaining the index

 - As a user
-In order to calculate my index in both Materic and Imperial systems I would like to be able to choose what system I want to use
+In order to calculate my index in both Metric and Imperial systems I would like to be able to choose what system I want to use

 ### Improvements/Updates: